extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

     by using multi-precision arithmetic.
 In this case, overflow checking has no effect on intermediate operations (since overflow is impossible).

-  If two digits are present after :switch:`-gnato` then the first digit sets the mode for expressions outside assertions, and the second digit sets the mode for expressions within assertions.
+  If two digits are present after *-gnato* then the first digit sets the mode for expressions outside assertions, and the second digit sets the mode for expressions within assertions.
 Here assertions is used in the technical sense (which includes for example precondition and